 The participant must attend the week-long camp to receive stipends and course credit.

 You can apply by visiting the application page at: https://forms.gle/K4MJbex2pGpqAfNW9

 Open to High School STEM teachers, with preference given to teachers from the nearby regions and those who have not attended the GenCyber program previously.
-Must be a U.S. Citizen.
+Must be a U.S. Citizen or permanent resident.
 Prior knowledge of computer and cybersecurity is not required.
 However, it’s helpful to have a strong interest in computer and cybersecurity.
 Women and underrepresented minority groups in STEM are strongly encouraged to apply.